Dura-Belt | 800-770-2358 | WHERE TO BUY | ||

 Flat Belts Increase Motorized

+Round belts usually limit powered motorized roller zone length because the belt's thin area of roller contact limits the amount of torque that can be transferred before round belts begin to slip.
+Wide urethane flat belts do not have this limitation, so slipping is virtually eliminated.
 Therefore, zone lengths of 20 or more rollers are possible.
 In fact, except for extremely heavy boxes, the only thing that limits zone length is the torque of the motorized roller.
 Since our wide flat belts are elastic, they do not need expensive belt tensioners or V-guides, so they can be retrofitted onto conveyors without changing rollers.
 Our flat belts are more economical than our Poly-V® multi-ribbed belts because they do not need grooved rollers.
 However, Poly-V belts are better at moving extremely heavy loads, even pallets, at very high speeds.
-For more information click here. |
+For more information click here.

 Flat belts on long motorized roller zones

-(20 rollers or more) Due to larger mass, wide flat belts are stretched much less than round belts.
+Due to larger mass, wide flat belts are stretched much less than round belts.
 For example, our 1/16" (1.6mm) thick x 4" (100mm) wide belts are typically stretched 3.3%.
-Please use our belt tension calculator to determine acceptable tension and stretch for your width and thickness |
+Please use our belt tension calculator to determine acceptable tension and stretch for your width and thickness

-Flat Belts on Inclines/Declines16 Degrees.
+16 Degrees.
 New matte surfaces on our elastic flat belts shun dust and give them a higher coefficient of friction (COF), even in dusty environments, so they can move boxes and paper bubble envelopes on inclines and declines of up to 16 degrees*, 33% greater than our old version.
 These elastic belts move heavier boxes than most other stretchy belts and require no expensive belt tensioners or V-guides.
 Probably the lowest cost wide flat belts, seventeen miles of these new inexpensive belts are in major distribution warehouses and have been moving 60 lb.
 (27 kg) boxes up 16° inclines for over four years.
 They probably can move heavier boxes on the same incline or decline, but customers would need to test it first.
-Proven quality, the old version has been serving customers for over 20 years.45 degrees.
-With 7/32" tall orange cleats fused to our belts, boxes can move on inclines and declines of up to 45° as in the adjacent picture. |
+Proven quality, the old version has been serving customers for over 20 years.

-New surfaces on our stretchy flat belts move
+New surfaces on our stretchy flat belts

-boxes up 16° inclines, 33% higher
+move boxes up 16° inclines, 33% higher

 Flat belts with orange cleats move boxes

-on inclines/declines of up to 45 degrees |
+on inclines/declines of up to 45 degrees

 Flat belts much wider than long

 Some flat belt experts will tell you that flat belts need to be longer than they are wide in order to track properly (not walk sideways).
 Dura-Belt's elastic flat belts are the exception.
 Our flat belting will track regardless of the length to width ratio.
-Adjacent is one that is 34.5" wide on 9" centers. |
+Adjacent is one that is 34.5" wide on 9" centers.

 Short, wide flat belting

-Urethane has a high coefficient of friction on
+Urethane has a high coefficient of friction on metal

-metal and UHMW slider beds, so the resultant friction will overheat our belts, cause them to lose their elasticity and fail prematurely |
+and UHMW slider beds, so the resultant friction, when moving heavy loads, can overheat our belts, cause them to lose their elasticity and fail prematurely.

 *Note that different container surfaces may behave differently on any flat belt surface.
-For example, our matte side can convey boxes and paper bubble envelopes on inclines/declines up to 16 degrees, but some types of plastic envelopes may slip.
+For example, our matte side can convey boxes and paper bubble envelopes on inclines/declines up to 16°, but some types of plastic envelopes may slip.
 Therefore, you should test your containers carrying different weights on one of our inclined/declined flat belts before purchasing large quantities.